 Monday morning, January 21st, 2013: Mary is taken by ambulance, over David’s threats and protest, to Hospice House.
 Sarah was there to make sure it happened, and suffered another punishing encounter with David.
 The hospital staff was about to remove Mary’s dialysis catheter, but Sarah managed to forestall them.
 Hospice House could medicate Mary using this, without sticking her each time.
 There was no gunfire, although hospital security was on stand-by.
 It was just a really sad and pathetic event in an otherwise unremarkable gloomy January day.

 Hospice House took her in, bathed her, washed her hair, and brushed her teeth.
 Mary luxuriated in the quiet of her private room.
 Actively dying people are generally quiet.
 Sarah said Mary looked as if she just visited a spa for a full treatment.
-Between Sarah and Karen, the room was decorated with some family photos and flowers.
+Between Sarah and K, the room was decorated with some family photos and flowers.
 The room was large and furnished with bland, dormitory-style bed, chairs and couch.
 There was a bathroom with a shower and toilet, mostly there for guests and for show.
 Great efforts are made to minimize the smells that accompany death and mercifully, there were no food odors.
 Institutional food smells to the dying can be like burnt buttery microwave popcorn smell is to the living.

 From my 3000 mile view, there seemed to be an unspoken detente between the M and D camps, but this may have been due to different visitation times.
 Marie and I flew in two days into Mary’s hospice sojourn.
 Camped out at the nearby, familiar Hasbrouck Hilton, I pointed out where my iPad was run over, then showed Marie the neighborhood.